-In 2017, Estonia will hold the Presidency of the Council of the European Union for the first time.
+In 2017, Estonia held the Presidency of the Council of the European Union for the first time.
 The primary responsibility of the Presidency is to organise the work on EU legislation and to shape the institution’s policy through the Council’s levels of decision-making.

 All Member States take turns to preside over the work of the Council for six-month periods on the basis of an agreed schedule.
-Estonia’s Presidency of the Council of the European Union begins on 1 July 2017.
-Estonia will take over the presidency from Malta and pass it on to Bulgaria.
-Bulgaria will hold the Presidency during the first half of 2018, and Austria during the second half.
-Estonia, Bulgaria and Austria will form the presidency trio.
+Estonia’s Presidency of the Council of the European Union began on 1 July 2017.
+Estonia took over the presidency from Malta and passed it on to Bulgaria.
+Bulgaria holds the Presidency during the first half of 2018, and Austria will hold it during the second half.
+Estonia, Bulgaria and Austria form the current presidency trio.

-The Parliament of Estonia the Riigikogu will also have an important role.
-The Riigikogu contributes to the Presidency first of all through parliamentary events involving both the national parliaments of the Member States and the European Parliament, with a view to supporting the achievement of the Government’s negotiation results in the Council.
+The Riigikogu contributed to the Presidency first of all through parliamentary events involving both the national parliaments of the Member States and the European Parliament, with a view to encouraging participants to work together towards a stronger parliamentary engagement in the EU and supporting the achievement of the Government’s negotiation results in the Council.

 |9–10 July 2017||Meeting of COSAC chairpersons that brings together the chairpersons of the parliamentary European Union Affairs Committees of the Member States.
 For more detailed information, read here.|